Belle Knox: Political activism

-Weeks was a College Republican and considers herself a sex-positive feminist and libertarian.
-She identifies her "favorite figures in liberty" as Ayn Rand, economist Milton Friedman, and two other activists whose careers have included both sex and politics: porn actress Nina Hartley and former call girl Maggie McNeill.
-She has also shown admiration for both former Representative Ron Paul and his son Senator Rand Paul.
+In 2014, Weeks said that she was a College Republican and considered herself a sex-positive feminist and libertarian.
+In 2015, she identified her "favorite figures in liberty" as Ayn Rand, economist Milton Friedman, and two other activists whose careers included both sex and politics: porn actress Nina Hartley and former call girl Maggie McNeill.
+She also showed admiration for both former Representative Ron Paul and his son Senator Rand Paul.

-She was involved in the organization Students for Liberty, an organization that bills itself as "the largest libertarian student organization in the world", and was the campus coordinator for Students for Liberty at Duke.
+Knox was involved in the organization Students for Liberty, an organization that bills itself as "the largest libertarian student organization in the world", and was the campus coordinator for Students for Liberty at Duke.
 In addition to her work with Students for Liberty, Weeks said she was appointed to the national board of directors for the Sex Workers Outreach Project.
-Knox had been asked to speak in Duke classes about being a sex worker, and has given speeches at other colleges besides her alma mater.

-While her work in porn helped fuel her political beliefs, Weeks says she began developing her ideology earlier in life.
-"I grew up Catholic, so I grew up in a very, very, conservative background and that, I think, really was kind of the impetus for why I wanted to become a libertarian.
-I was always being told to cover up my body and I was always being told to wait until marriage to have sex, that my body would go down if I didn't wait till marriage to have sex", Weeks explained, adding, "That really made me become a libertarian and become a feminist."
+Knox had been asked to speak in Duke classes about being a sex worker, and gave speeches at other colleges besides her alma mater.
+While her work in porn helped fuel her political beliefs, Weeks said that she began developing her ideology earlier in life.
+In 2015, she said, "I grew up Catholic, so I grew up in a very, very, conservative background and that, I think, really was kind of the impetus for why I wanted to become a libertarian.
+I was always being told to cover up my body and I was always being told to wait until marriage to have sex, that my body would go down if I didn't wait till marriage to have sex", before adding, "That really made me become a libertarian and become a feminist."